GDGOC-HKUST/2025-intro-to-docker-and-k8s/part2/script.md

 ```

 ### Summary
-This tutorial demonstrates how to use Docker Compose to orchestrate a multi-container application, specifically a todo application with React frontend, Go backend, and PostgreSQL database.
-The session walks through the entire process from understanding the project structure to deploying and managing the application using Docker Compose.
+This tutorial shows how to use Docker Compose to run a multi-container todo app (React frontend, Go backend, PostgreSQL DB).
+We'll go from project setup to running the app with Docker Compose.

 ### Duration
 - **Total Time**: 8-10 minutes